Maintaining the stem cell niche in multicellular models of epithelia: Introduction

 \section{Introduction}

-Epithelial tissues, such as the epidermis or the colonic crypt, are commonly studied in silico by using multicellular, or agent based, models \cite{adra10,du18,li13,meineke01,mirams12,sutterlin17}.
+Epithelial tissues, such as the epidermis or the colonic crypt, are commonly studied \textit{in silico} using multicellular, or agent based, models \cite{adra10,du18,li13,meineke01,mirams12,sutterlin17}.
 A popular subset of these models are cell centre off-lattice mechanics based methods which model cells individually (as points in space) and represent cell-cell interactions with forces, without restricting cell locations to a grid.
 An often used method for modelling cell division in cell centre models splits the parent cell into a pair of daughter cells which experience different intercellular forces to a normal pair of cells \cite{drasdo03,meineke01,mirams12,pitt-francis09}.
 This method is intended to represent cell elongation and splitting during the final phase of the cell division process.
-However, we will show that, without including additional measures, such as the pinning of cells or additional forces, this method cannot maintain stem cell populations above certain, potentially biologically unrealistic, densities.
+However, we will show that, without including additional measures, such as the pinning of cells or additional forces, this method cannot maintain proliferative cell populations above certain, potentially biologically unrealistic, densities.

 In this paper we focus on the interfollicular epidermis (IFE), the outermost layer of the skin, though the results from this paper have implications to all epithelial tissues.
 The epidermis is the most superficial tissue in the skin and is the interface between our body and its external environment.
 It has a distinct structure with a single layer at the base on an undulating basal membrane containing the proliferative cells, called the basal layer, which sits beneath layers of terminally differentiated (non-proliferative) cells.
-The basal layer is where all proliferation occurs in the IFE by means of one or two proliferative cell types \cite{alcolea13,clayton07,kaur11,mascre12,sada16}, making it the stem cell niche for the tissue.
+The basal layer is where all proliferation occurs in the IFE by means of one or two proliferative cell types \cite{alcolea13,clayton07,kaur11,mascre12,sada16}, making it the proliferative cell niche for the tissue.
+As there is uncertainty around the proliferative cell types in the epidermis, in this paper we use the generic term proliferative cell rather than specifically defining a cell lineage.
+We define niche only as the location in which proliferative cells are found in the tissue, without implying any specific form of extrinsic regulation of the cells.
+Additionally, in the case of the epidermis, this niche could contain stem, progenitor, and differentiated cells \cite{kaur00,mascre12,sada16}.